Guardian Druid Frequently Asked Questions — Shadowlands Pre-Patch 9.0.1

 The only exception to this rule is when a specific fight dictates a certain set of optimal talents, for example.
 If you are curious about what kind of setup to go for a specific fight, WarcraftLogs.com's rankings and statistics are a good place to see what others are doing.

-For the most part, there is no set "amount" of any stat that you should have.
+For the most part, there is no set "amount" of Haste (or any secondary) that you should have.
 Nor are there stat goals or a particular distribution of stats that you want to go for.
-It is very common for people to overestimate the importance of having the "right" secondaries, when in reality, having a higher quantity of stats will almost always beat having "better" stats.
-Having 120 of your worst stat is often better than having 100 of your best stat, since the differences are not as big as many people think.
+It is very common for people to overestimate the importance of having the "right" secondaries, when in reality, having a higher overall quantity of stats will almost always beat having "better" stats.
+Having 120 of your worst stat is often better than having 90 of your best stat, since the differences are not as big as many people think.

 Offensively, yes you can.
 SimulationCraft fully supports Guardian Druid DPS, and this is the recommended way to determine if an item, trait, or talent is an upgrade for your damage output.